a-givertzman/rust-nested-value/README.md

 - FetchValue - values fetched from API
 - MultiValue - collection, nested structire

-Any value present ion the structure can be accessible by string path
+Any value present in the structure can be accessible by string path
 such 'root/constants/const-1' or 'root/api/api-value-1'

 **Example:**